aliftype/reem-kufi/README.md

 ![Sample](documentation/sample.png)
-Reem Kufi is a Fatimid-style decorative [Kufic] [1] typeface as seen in the historical mosques of Cairo.
-Reem Kufi is based on the Kufic designs of the great Arabic calligrapher [Mohammed Abdul Qadir] [2] who revived this art in the 20th century and formalised its rules.
+Reem Kufi is a Fatimid-style decorative [Kufic] [1] typeface as seen in the historical mosques of Cairo, and is largely is based on the Kufic designs of the late master of Arabic calligraphy [Mohammed Abdul Qadir] [2] who revived this art in the 20th century and formalised its rules.

+Reem Kufi is particularly suitable for display settings, in titles or decorations.
+Due to its unmistakable old Kufic style, it gives a feeling of something old, historical, or Islamic.

+Some glyphs in Reem Kufi has several alternate variants that can work better for different situations, they can be accessed with “Character Variant” features (`cv01`, `cv02`, and so on).

-Reem is an Arabic female name that literaly means “a white deer” and it so happens to be the name of my daughter.
+Reem is an Arabic female name that literally means “a white deer” and it so happens to be the name of my daughter.

 [1]: https://en.wikipedia.org/wiki/Kufic